ryan-mahoney/Framework/docs/folder/index.rst

 public/index.php
 ****************

-The index.php is an auto-generated bootstrap file that includes the auto-loader and calls the FMF front Controller.
+The index.php is an auto-generated bootstrap file that includes the auto-loader and calls the Opine-PHP front Controller.

 .. code-block:: php